Colin Meads: Early life and family

 Colin Earl Meads was born to Vere Meads and Ida Meads (née Gray) on 3 June 1936, in the town of Cambridge in the Waikato region.
 His father Vere was a descendant of early settlers Joseph Meads and Ann Meads (née Coates), who emigrated to New Zealand from England in 1842.
 Vere's grandfather Zachariah Meads was among the first British children to be born in Te Aro, Wellington, in 1843, and his grandmother Elizabeth Meads (née Lazare) was the daughter of an Irish minister who had educated freed slaves on the island of Mauritius before emigrating to Wanganui.

-Vere and his wife raised their five children on a sheep farm near Te Kuiti.
+Vere and his wife raised their five children on a sheep farm near Te Kūiti.
 Meads credited the farming lifestyle for his strong physique and high level of fitness.
 Meads' brother Stanley Meads was also a noted rugby player, playing 30 matches as an All Black.
 In 11 matches Stanley and Colin locked the All Black scrum.